- There are at least five legitimate reasons: its popularity, legendary status, market dominance, R&D costs, and unrivaled capability

-Do jeeps break down a lot?
+Do Jeeps break down a lot?
 Jeeps, part of the FCA US LLC family has had a history of less than stellar reliability.
 But that is not because of one single thing.
 It has seen transmission issues, electrical issues, as well as others.

-One issue that not been critical has been its engine.
+One issue that has not been critical has been its engine.
 In fact, some engines in Jeep’s history have been some of the most reliable and sought after in history.
 So why do Jeeps break down a lot?

 while other trucks have embraced change and adapted technology in their electrical systems and drivetrains, Jeep has not followed this trend in line with the industry.
 Jeep started the 4×4, tough, go-anywhere, military image and embraced it.
 Customers need a simple machine that is easy to work on and does one thing very well:

-Get thru any terrain.
+Get thru any terrain

 The rest, premium stereo, premium accessories, automatic features are not part of their modus operandi.
 They instead offer a truck that is built for off-roading first and everything else second.